Teenage and Young Adult Cancer

-To encourage more research, which is focussed on the priorities set by TYA with cancer, the clinicians that work with them and the academic teams that research these areas, three charities have combined to fund a PSP.
-These are Teenage Cancer Trust, Children with Cancer UK and CLIC Sargent.
+To encourage more research, which is focussed on the priorities set by TYA with cancer, the clinicians that work with them and the academic teams that research these areas, three charities combined to fund a PSP.
+These were Teenage Cancer Trust, Children with Cancer UK and CLIC Sargent.

 The PSP's initial survey opened at the beginning of October 2016.

 See news from this PSP: October 2019.

 In May 2020 An evaluation of young people’s involvement in the ‘Teenage and Young Adult Cancer’ James Lind Alliance Priority Setting Partnership was published by Kristina Staley, TwoCan Associates.
 The report talks about the steps that the PSP took to involve young people in the PSP Steering Group and the priority setting workshop and how the young people felt about being involved.